-In early 2020, PepsiCo announced plans to achieve 100 percent renewable electricity for our U.S. direct operations from that year forward.
-The U.S. is our largest market and accounts for nearly half of our total global electricity consumption.
+In 2020, PepsiCo achieved 100 percent renewable electricity for our U.S. direct operations, our largest market, accounting for nearly half of our total global electricity consumption.
 PepsiCo's 2020 shift to renewable electricity in the U.S. is expected to deliver a 20 percent reduction in company-wide direct operations (Scopes 1 and 2) greenhouse gas (GHG) emissions relative to a 2015 baseline.
 This represents a significant contribution to the company's goal of cutting GHG emissions by more than 40 percent by 2030 (against a 2015 baseline) — while pledging to achieve net-zero emissions by 2040.

 Progress towards our goal is achieved in part by building new wind and solar installations at our plants and distribution centers, coordinated by local and sector teams.
 Additional renewable electricity is purchased through the grid where our facilities operate, an effort that combines global and sector sustainability teams, partnered with our global procurement function.
 To achieve 100 percent renewable electricity, PepsiCo has targeted a diversified portfolio of solutions.
 These include Power Purchase Agreements (PPAs), which finance the development of new renewable electricity projects such as solar and wind farms, as well as renewable energy certificates (RECs) from existing wind or solar farms, which are credits certified by independent third parties that support existing green electricity generation from renewable sources.
 In 2020, PepsiCo's portfolio featured more RECs from existing wind and solar farms, then, by contracting PPAs, will gradually move toward more RECs from new wind and solar farms by 2025.

-By the end of 2020, PepsiCo achieved its goal to source 100 percent renewable electricity for its operations in the U.S. This milestone, paired with a further 30 countries in which we have on-site renewable generation or have contracted for renewable electricity, means that PepsiCo’s total renewable energy was approximately 2,195 GWh in its operations in 2020, or 55 percent of its global operational energy requirements.
-To date, we have achieved 100 percent renewable electricity in 18 markets, including the United States.
+By the end of 2020, PepsiCo achieved its goal to source 100 percent renewable electricity for its operations in the U.S. This milestone, paired with a further 30 countries in which we have on-site renewable generation or have contracted for renewable electricity, means that PepsiCo’s total renewable electricity was approximately 2,195 GWh in its operations in 2020, or 55 percent of its global operational electricity requirements.
+To date, we have achieved 100 percent renewable electricity in 15 markets, including the United States.

 In order to meet our renewable energy commitment, we are proud to partner with leading energy experts, including: